courtneyficker/pinsanity/JOURNAL.md

 > Auth has been killing me.
 For some reason it's not getting through my thick skill no matter how many times I watch the class meetings.
 I did manage to get the backend set up, I think, so that a route with the "auth" decorator will return an unauthorized error.
 Now I just need to work out the frontend side, and where to get the token.

+## 20 March 2023

+> I just can't get auth to work.
+I have to make the painful choice to leave it as is and get on to file storage and so forth and hope for some partial credit.
+So frustrating.

+>